top of page

 The Enrosadira isn’t just something to admire from afar — it’s an experience that becomes even more special when you witness it along the trails of the Dolomites.
 With Selfguided Dolomites, you can enjoy this magical phenomenon in complete freedom, following carefully designed routes that lead you to the most breathtaking sunrise and sunset viewpoints.

 Whether you’re hiking toward a panoramic ridge at dawn, spending the night in a mountain hut glowing under the evening light, or exploring silent valleys between towering cliffs, our self-guided itineraries include the perfect spots to enjoy the Enrosadira at its finest.
+Each itinerary comes with detailed maps, GPX tracks, hut bookings, daily briefings, and insider tips—so you can focus entirely on the experience, without worrying about logistics or planning.

 A Moment You Won’t Forget